khanali454/paperai_apis/readme.md

 * Use `Authorization: Bearer <token>` in headers for all protected routes.
 * Register/Login APIs return the token required for subsequent requests.
 * All responses are JSON formatted.
+* Error messages are clear and descriptive for easy debugging.

 ---